Key Differences You Need to Know

 Medi-Cal is completely free for most enrollees—no monthly premiums, no deductibles, and minimal copays ($0-$5).
 This makes it the most affordable option for low-income Californians.

 Covered California requires monthly premiums, but most enrollees qualify for substantial subsidies.
 About 90% of Covered California enrollees pay $10 or less per month after subsidies.
-If you earn between 150-200% FPL, you may pay $0-$1 per month.

 Plan Choice & Flexibility

 Covered California offers extensive choice: You can choose from over 10 insurance carriers (Kaiser, Blue Shield, Anthem, Health Net, etc.) and dozens of plans across Bronze, Silver, Gold, and Platinum metal tiers.
-You can select HMO, PPO, or EPO network types based on your preferences.

 Medi-Cal has limited choice: You're typically assigned to a Medi-Cal managed care plan based on your county.
 While you may have 2-3 plan options, the choices are more restricted than Covered California.